Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Four-dimensional rotating pairwise-equal four-charge AdS black holes in gauged supergravity theory

 \subsection{Rotating pairwise-equal four-charge AdS case}

-Taking $q_1/r_0 = 1$, $q_2/r_0 = 3$, $Pr_0^2 = 0.1$, and $a/r_0 = 1$ for the four-dimensional rotating pairwise-equal four-charge AdS black hole black hole in gauged supergravity theory, we plot zero points of $\phi^{r_h}$ in the $r_h-\tau$ plane in Fig. \ref{4d4cBH}, and the unit vector field $n$ on a portion of the $\Theta-r_h$ plane with $\tau/r_0 = 0.5$ in Fig. \ref{d44cBH}, respectively.
+Taking $q_1/r_0 = 1$, $q_2/r_0 = 3$, $Pr_0^2 = 0.1$, and $a/r_0 = 1$ for the four-dimensional general rotating pairwise-equal four-charge AdS black hole black hole in gauged supergravity theory, we plot zero points of $\phi^{r_h}$ in the $r_h-\tau$ plane in Fig. \ref{4d4cBH}, and the unit vector field $n$ on a portion of the $\Theta-r_h$ plane with $\tau/r_0 = 0.5$ in Fig. \ref{d44cBH}, respectively.
 Obviously, there is only one thermodynamically stable four-dimensional rotating pairwise-equal four-charge AdS black hole in gauged supergravity theory for any value of $\tau$.
 It is easy to observe that the zero point is located at $(r_h/r_0, \Theta) = (1.21,\pi/2)$ from Fig. \ref{d44cBH}.
-Based upon the local property of the zero point, we can easily obtain the topological number $W = 1$ for the four-dimensional rotating pairwise-equal four-charge AdS black hole, which is also the same as that of the four-dimensional Kerr-AdS and Kerr-Newman-AdS black holes \cite{PRD107-084002}, and the four-dimensional rotating pairwise-equal two-charge AdS black hole in the last subsection.
+Based upon the local property of the zero point, we can easily obtain the topological number $W = 1$ for the four-dimensional rotating pairwise-equal four-charge AdS black hole, which is also the same as that of the four-dimensional Kerr-AdS and Kerr-Newman-AdS black holes \cite{PRD107-084002}, and the four-dimensional rotating charged AdS black hole in EMDA gauged supergravity theory in the last subsection.